 Best for: hunting dogs

 If you fancy a Highlands shooting holiday with your dogs, then this former fortress is an excellent choice, providing access to excellent partridge, grouse, and even stag shooting opportunities.
 If fishing is more your style, there’s nothing like fishing in Scotland from your base at The Fortalice.
-You can even enjoy winter getaways here; how does a weekend skiing at Glenshee sound?
+You can even enjoy winter getaways here; how about a weekend of skiing at Glenshee?

 You and your furry friend will love walking the Perthshire countryside and napping near the massive log fireplace in this 16th-century castle.